ansys/pymeilisearch/doc/source/user-guide/index.rst

         :link: cli-usage
         :link-type: doc

-        Learn how to use PyMeilisearch to scrape and upload files or a website to Meilisearch.
+        Learn how to use PyMeilisearch to scrape and upload documents or a website to Meilisearch.

     .. grid-item-card:: Integrate Meilisearch into a website :fas:`fa fa-server`